ttak0422/WebARonARCore/README.md

 ## <a name="BuildingFromSource">Building the WebARonARCore APK from source</a>

 WebARonARCore can optionally be built and installed from source.
-First, clone the git repo and prepare it to be built.
 Instructions for [cloning and building Chromium](https://www.chromium.org/developers/how-tos/android-build-instructions) are available at [chromium.org](https://www.chromium.org/developers/how-tos/android-build-instructions)

 Prerequisites: